 The new hotness, right?
 And I’m still about 20 pounds away from my goal.

 Quick update on what I’ve been up to vis-a-vis diet: I tried a “Protein Sparing Modified Fast,” which is basically eating nothing but pure protein and green vegetables, leading to a rather dramatic caloric deficit.
 I was taking in 1400-1500 calories a day, which is well over 1000 calories under what my body needs to just stay alive for 24 hours, and I lost something like 8 pounds in 10 days.
 Then my body said “Hey, enough of this crap,” and I spent most of this past weekend fighting what amounted to a 2 day migraine.
 Horrible headache, stomach issues, occasional diarrhea, and an odd sensitivity to heat on a weekend when the daily high was near 90F.
 Bad times.
-The only thing that made me feel better was, unsurprisingly, eating, so bankruptcy attorney phoenix Sunday I was having a sandwich or bowl of cereal every few hours just to keep me feeling hale.
-I gained every ounce of that weight back as my body soaked up water like a sponge.
+The only thing that made me feel better was, unsurprisingly, eating, so by Sunday I was having a sandwich or bowl of cereal every few hours just to keep me feeling hale.
+I chapter 7 bankruptcy lawyer phoenix arizona every ounce of that weight back as my body soaked up water like a sponge.
 Now I’m back to the infinitely more reasonable LeanGains cut, and plan to stay on it solidly into the fall, at which point I hope to have rockin’ abs and a minor role in a CBS soap opera.